How to market a new startup?

 This is a question that people always ask.
 How do you market a startup?
 And I also get this question.
 So, in this article, I want to give you an overview of what you need to do.
-Marketing as a startup can be a difficult process, especially with limited resources and team members.
+Marketing as a startup can be a complex process, especially with limited resources and team members.
 I would imagine the process of rethinking and retargeting your strategies based on the “I can’t do that just yet” situations.
 So the question remains, how can you market your new startup?
 There are many things you need to consider when looking at your current development stage and the growth of your business.

 Understand Your Messaging

 You will need to create different variations (A/B testing) of messages to be used, depending on who is talking to, their interest, environments, etc. After doing some A/B testing on the different messages, you can also take a step back from the creative side and do some internal assessment.
 It means recording how you would react to your own messaging, your user’s reaction, your friends, and even the general public.
 You need to understand you will have to change your messaging based on feedback and impact.
 Have fun with your messages, try new ways of creating/ presenting your messages.
 People love new things; they get bored or less surprised when they see a similarity in things.